STAFF & Org. Chart

 Nicolay Hammond

-Major Nicolay Hammond joined the Georgia State University Police Department in 2004.
+Assistant Chief Nicolay Hammond joined the Georgia State University Police Department in 2004.
 During her tenure, she has served as a Communications Officer, Patrol Officer, Sergeant, Lieutenant and Captain.
 In 2006, she was appointed Investigator and joined the Criminal Investigations Division where she investigated criminal violations before returning to the Patrol Division.

 In 2012, she was promoted to Sergeant and returned to the Criminal Investigation Division where she supervised the functions of the Criminal Investigations Division as well the agency’s crime analysis and intelligence functions.